Kitware/SMQTK-Dataprovider/docs/release_notes/pending_release.rst

 * Updated CI unittests workflow to include codecov reporting.
   Reduced CodeCov report submission by skipping this step on scheduled runs.

+* Update GitHub actions workflows with pinned python versions to use 3.7.

+* Update code-cov action usage to use v3.

 Dependencies

 * Updated minimum required python version to 3.7 to follow python end of life.